gulcan7414/uwa-dataanalytics-project1/README.md

 ***----------xxxxx----------***

-In Data exploration we tried to understand the dataset looking the columns name, size, data types and data in general.
+In data exploration we tried to understand the dataset looking the columns name, size, data types and data in general.
 Here are some examples of data exploration we used:

 ![image](https://user-images.githubusercontent.com/124798004/236656113-be4d3a9e-a65b-4d4f-9723-6a72601723c5.png)